jasich/mighty-fine-memes/README.md

-# memegen-ui
+# mighty-fine-memes

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A front-end for the [memegen.link](https://memegen.link/) api written in ClojureScript using [re-frame](https://github.com/Day8/re-frame)

 ## Development Mode